Search for the production of dark Higgs in the framework of Mono-Z$^{\prime}$ portal at the FCC-ee simulated electron-positron collisions at $\sqrt{s} = 240$ GeV: Introduction

+The future $e^+ e^-$ colliders, as the proposed FCC-ee, will be vital for studying BSM.
+The FCC-ee is designed to start operations at $\sqrt{s} = 240$ GeV, with plans for an upgrade to 365 GeV \cite{FCC-ee1, FCC-ee2, FCC-ee3}.
+The initial phase of the FCC-ee is designed as a high-luminosity $e^+ e^-$ collider, focused on producing electroweak interactions, top quark events, and Higgs boson processes.
+This setup allows for adjustable energy levels, helping to effectively reduce the QCD background \cite{FCC-ee4}.

-This analysis explores a light dark Higgs ($h_{D}$) which is produced at FCC-ee in addition to a light neutral gauge bosons (Z$^{\prime}$) with a mass $M_{Z^{\prime}} \leq 90$ GeV, based on the dark Higgs (DH) simplified model within the mono-Z$^{\prime}$ framework \cite{R1}.
-We examine simulated electron-positron collisions at the FCC-ee with 240 GeV center of mass energy, focusing on dimuon events from Z$^{\prime}$ decay and large missing energy linked to dark Higgs decaying to invisible particles.
+This analysis investigates a light dark Higgs ($h_{D}$) produced at FCC-ee alongside light Z$^{\prime}$ boson with mass $M_{Z^{\prime}} < 80$ GeV, using DH simplified model in a mono-Z$^{\prime}$ portal \cite{R1}.
+We focus on simulated $e^+ e^-$ collisions at $\sqrt{s} = 240$ GeV, examining dimuon decay of Z$^{\prime}$ and missing transverse energy ($E_{T}^{miss}$) from dark Higgs decaying to invisible dark matter (DM).

-This paper is organized as follows: In Section \ref{section:model}, we present the theoretical framework for the mono-Z$^{\prime}$ portal model.
-Section \ref{section:MCandDat} delves into the simulation techniques employed to generate both signal and standard model background samples.
-Moving to Section \ref{section:AnSelection}, we outline the selection criteria and analysis strategy.
-Finally, Sections \ref{section:Results} and \ref{section:Summary} provide a comprehensive overview of our results and a summary of the analysis.
+This paper is organized as follows: In Section \ref{section:model}, we present the mono-Z$^{\prime}$ portal model's theoretical framework.
+Section \ref{section:MCandDat} discusses the simulation techniques for generating signal and background samples.
+Section \ref{section:AnSelection} outlines the selection criteria and analysis strategy, while Sections \ref{section:Results} and \ref{section:Summary} summarize our results and analysis.